 Experienced attorneys seek compensation for hospital discharge injuries

-If you or a family member was injured by medical malpractice, secure representation from the attorneys of Schochor and Staton, P.A.
+If you or a family member was injured by medical malpractice, secure representation from the attorneys of Schochor, Staton, Goldberg, and Cardea, P.A.
 With offices in Washington DC and Baltimore, Maryland, we are conveniently located and ready to serve your legal needs.
 Contact our office at 410-234-1000 for a consultation.